IowaScaledEngineering/ise-docs/docs/SimpleSig/tips.md

 [![](./img/mss-detectors-layout.png)](./img/mss-detectors-layout.png)

 For our SimpleSig product kits that include ATOM DCC block detectors, there are often two versions:  Kits labeled **For Modules** includes block detectors for each adjacent block.
 Kits labeled **For Layouts** include one less block detector to save you a bit of money on a part you are unlikely to use.

-### Is MSS Related to LCC?

-No.  The Modular Signal System (MSS) is designed to be plug-and-play between signal modules and not require any sort of complex configuration nor a computer to control the system.

-Layout Command Control (LCC) can be used to implement signaling as well, but requires significantly more effort to configure and usually will require a computer to actually run the signaling logic.
-However, it is capable of significantly more complex signal arrangements, and duplicating prototype signaling almost exactly.

-That's not to say that the two cannot play together.
-At the Railroad Hobby Show (Springfield, MA) in 2024 and 2025, Ken Cameron demonstrated a complex junction module that used LCC and JMRI for the interlocking plant itself, but had MSS connections in each direction to send signal information to adjoining modules.

-### What Prototype Does MSS Model?

-The basic signal setup created by MSS is close to "flat pair" automatic block signaling.
-It's a stand-alone system designed to provide realistic signal indications that most modelers will be familiar with, while discarding all the complexity of exactly modeling any prototype or the need for a computer or dispatcher.

-ABS did not typically have multiple-headed signals at the ends of sidings (or sidings with detection, for that matter), so most MSS implementations bring it concepts from later systems such as APB and CTC to provide signal indications that would be more familiar to a modern modeler.
-There's absolutely no requirement to use these, however, and more prototypical "straight ABS" systems can be achieved.

-There's no reason that MSS cannot be extended to more accurately represent more complicated signal regimes as well.
-Some can be done within the standard as it exists today, whereas some may require some additional extensions that build upon the basic standard.

 ### What's The Difference Between Aspect, Name, and Indication?